Government Funding Schemes

 - Business Topicshttp://www.gov.hk/en/business/supportenterprises/businesstopics/

-The DesignSmart Initiative provides funding support for the Design-Business Collaboration Scheme to encourage small-and-medium-sized enterprises in using design services, and for the Design Incubation Programme at the InnoCentre to nurture design start-ups.
+The DesignSmart Initiative provides funding support for design projects which aim to promote design as a value adding activity and for the Design Incubation Programme to nurture design start-ups.

 CreateSmart Initiative (CSI)http://www.createhk.gov.hk/en/service_createsmart.htm